 E(Group|LDL>160) = -1.586 – 0.307X

 The odds of dying within 5 years is -1.89/-1.56 = 1.19.
 The estimated probability of dying within 5 years is 0.169.
 The proportion of subjects with low ldl who died within 5 years is 0.11/0.15, or 73%.
 The odds seem to indicate a higher risk and the probability seems to indicate a lower risk.

+The negative numbers should not be present, perhaps you forgot to exponentiate your values?
+The estimated probability of dying is correct however the proportion of subjects with low LDL who died is off.
+It may be that you were calculating the probability of low LDL given death.
+1/3

 The odds of dying within 5 years for the high LDL group is -1.56/-.189 = 0.82.
 The estimated probability of dying within 5 years is 0.13.
 The proportion of subjects with low ldl who died within 5 years is 0.11/0.15, or 73%.
 The odds seem to indicate a lower risk and the probability seems to indicate a lower risk as well.

+Similar comments to part b above.
+1/3

 Full inference:

 Method: Generating a logistic regression with the group (died within 5 years or not) as the predictor and whether or not the group member had “high” LDL as the response variable.
 Assuming homostadicity.

+The response and predictor variables got mixed up for this analysis.
+Also be sure to specify if you used a two sided test.
+1/5

 Inference: 5-year all cause mortality does not seem to be strongly associated with high LDL.
 Based on the model, having lower LDL reduces the chance of being in the deadin5 group.
 Questions 5 and 6 on Homework #1 came to the same conclusions.
 However, they used Chi-square test and Fisher’s Exact test to get that answer.

+See the response for question 1.
+Make sure to include your point estimates as well.
+1/5

 My answers to a-c would be the same because those characteristics are independent of the model.
 If we had used an indicator of survival for at least 5 years as the response variable, the answers would the inverse of what we have now, but the conclusions would still be the same.
+2/3 Make sure to include the relationshipsbetween the models.

 For the most part, the answers wouldn’t change because we are using a breakdown of the data that still represents the same thing.
 There may be slight differences in the answer output by the model, but there will likely not be enough of a difference to come to a different conclusion.
+If there are slight differences be sure to mention what those differences are.
+These models are quite different as we are predicting different responses and the consistency does not hold true as it does for odds ratios.
+The statistical association between the variables should remain the same as you alluded to correctly.
+1/3

 Question 3